katcipis/sophia/notes/books/soul-new-machine.md

 was something that the board of directors was willing to buy.

-At the same time he was selling the idea of building this machine to the engineers as something extremely exciting (no one wants to build insurance), as an opportunity to exert extreme creative power.
+At the same time he was selling the idea of building this machine to the engineers as something extremely exciting (no one wants to build insurance =P), as an opportunity to exert extreme creative power.
 But it was a tough sell, most engineers thought about it as a "kludge", a depreciative term indicating